-- 1. Learning Agreement: (to be completed in IPT using the Learning Agreement Form) During the first 3 weeks in practicum, the student, in consultation with the Field Instructor and Faculty Liaison, develops a provisional plan for professional development toward achieving each of the learning outcomes of SOWK 660.
-The Learning Agreement is intended to help the student develop a personal learning plan.
-The educational activities specified should be clear and measurable.
-Although the student is expected to coordinate and provide an initial draft, responsibility for completing the Learning Agreement is shared by the student, Field Instructor and Faculty Liaison.
-The Learning Agreement is to be negotiated, documented and signed by all parties.
-It should be reviewed as part of the evaluation and may be revised as needed.
-A meeting with the student, Field Instructor and Faculty Liaison will be scheduled to discuss the Learning Agreement. - 2.
-Mid-course Evaluation Report: (to be completed in IPT using the Learning Agreement Form) At approx. the halfway point of the practicum, the student, Field Instructor and Faculty Liaison provide online ratings and comments regarding the student's progress to date on the activities described in the Learning Agreement.
-If desired, the student's progress is discussed during a mid-course evaluation meeting with the student, Field Instructor and Faculty Liaison.
-A determination regarding whether the student is meeting or failing to meet practicum requirements at mid-course is made.
-Minimum achievements for meeting practicum requirements are included in the Field Education Policy Manual. - 3.
-Final Evaluation Report: (to be completed in IPT using the Learning Agreement Form) At the end of the practicum, the student, Field Instructor and Faculty Liaison provide online ratings and comments regarding the student's progress in achieving the learning activities described in the Learning Agreement.
+1. Learning Agreement: (to be completed in IPT using the Learning Agreement form).
+During the first 3 weeks in practicum, the student, in consultation with the Field Instructor and Faculty Liaison, develops a provisional plan for professional development toward achieving each of the

+- 2. Mid-course Evaluation Report: (to be completed in IPT using the Learning Agreement form).
+At approximately the halfway point of the practicum, the student, Field Instructor, and Faculty Liaison provide online ratings and comments regarding the student's progress to date on the activities described in the learning agreement.
+The student's progress is discussed during a midcourse evaluation with the student, Field Instructor, and Faculty Liaison.
+A determination regarding whether the student is meeting or failing to meet practicum requirements at mid course is made.
+Minimum achievements for meeting practicum requirements are included in the Field Education Manual. - 3.
+Final Evaluation Report: (to be completed in IPT using the Learning Agreement form).
+At the end of the practicum, the student, Field Instructor, and Faculty Liaison provide online ratings and comments regarding the student's progress in achieving the learning activities described in the Learning Agreement.
 A determination regarding whether the student has met or failed to meet practicum requirements is made.
-Standards for meeting practicum requirements are included in the Field Education Policy Manual.
-At the end of the practicum the student's progress is discussed during a final evaluation meeting with the student, Field Instructor and Faculty Liaison.
+Standards for meeting practicum requirements are included in the Field Education Manual.
+If desired, at the end of the practicum the student's progress is discussed during a final evaluation meeting with the student, Field Instructor, and Faculty Liaison.

-The student is advised to keep an electronic or hard copy of the signed IPT Learning Agreement upon completion of the practicum.
+The student is advised to keep an electronic or hard copy of the signed IPT Learning Agreement upon the completion of the practicum.